The Quiraing Mountain Pass viewpoint offers one of the most famous views on the Isle of Skye in Scotland.

-With the Old Man of Storr, the Quiraing is on of the top points of interest of the Trotternish landslide and of the isle of Skye.
+With the Old Man of Storr, the Quiraing viewpoint is one of the top points of interest of the Trotternish landslide and of the Isle of Skye.

-It offers one of the best views of the Island all the way to the sea on a clear day.
+It is a geological formation of volcanic origin.
+It appeared with a landslip (more geological info later in the article).
+The Quiraing Lookout offers one of the best views of the Island all the way to the sea on a clear day.

-How to get to Quiraing Skye - Where is the Quiraing view?
+How to reach the Quiraing viewpoint?
+Where is the Quiraing view? - Map

 - You can also come from Uig but the drive on a single lane road will be longer